1999 Pakistani coup d'état: Relief of General Jehangir and Kargil debacle

 In 1998, Prime Minister Sharif effectively relieved Chairman Joint Chief of Staff Committee General Jehangir Karamat from the command of the military when General Karamat delivered a college lecture at the Naval War College in Karachi.
 At this lecture, General Karamat called for establishing the National Security Council (NSC) which would be backed by a "team of civil-military experts" for devising policies to seek resolution ongoing problems relating the civil-military issues; also recommended a "neutral but competent bureaucracy and administration of at federal level and the establishment of Local governments in four provinces.

 Relieving of General Karamat plummeted Sharif's own public approvals and his relations with the military, as even his senior Cabinet ministers were in disagreement of Sharif's decision.
-Many political observers were taken in complete surprise since the dismissal of four-star rank general had never happened before in country's short history.
+Many political observers were taken in complete surprise since the dismissal of four-star rank general had never happened before in country's history.

 Eventually, Sharif chose then-Lieutenant-General Pervez Musharraf over two senior army generals for the appointment to post of the army chief and acting Chairman Joint Chief of Staff Committee.
 A year later, the civil military relations took a sharp turn in the opposition of Sharif when he invited and received Indian Prime Minister Atal Vajpayee in Lahore for peace talks, much to agitation of General Musharraf who did not welcome outcomes of Lahore Summit.

 In 1999, the Pakistan Army soldiers secretly crossed the Line of Control (LoC) and infiltrated in Kargil on the direct orders issues by General Musharraf, bringing the two nations at the brink of war.
 The Indian Army reacted with launching of full-fledged military coordinated operations while Indian government effectively put diplomatic pressure on Sharif's government to withdraw the soldiers from the Kargil sector.
 Both Sharif and General Musharraf held each other responsible for the actions in the Kargil sector, charging each other of lying and hiding details of the hostilities to the nation.

 At the public circle, Sharif assigned blame for the political/diplomatic disaster on General Musharraf, and Musharraf placing the blame on Prime Minister Sharif.
 In September 1999, General Musharraf forcefully retired Lieutenant-General Tariq Pervez who was known to be close to Sharif and cousin of Raja Nadir Pervez, the Communications Minister.

 Upon meeting with Sharif, General Tariq Pervez had ultimately warned Sharif of "making any move against General Musharraf or the army would strike."